cotes2020/jekyll-theme-chirpy/_posts/01AWS/CodeDevelop/CloudFormation/2020-07-18-CloudFormation.md

 AWS CloudFormation StackSets

-- extends the functionality of stacks by enabling <font color=red> create, update, or delete stacks across multiple accounts and regions with a single operation </font>
+- extends the functionality of stacks by enabling <font color=OrangeRed> create, update, or delete stacks across multiple accounts and regions with a single operation </font>

 - An administrator account
   - the AWS account in which you create stack sets.